emmakolade/vastu/README.md

 - Property Management: Allow property owners to create listings for their properties, manage their listings, and update information such as price and availability. - Done :white_check_mark:

-- Property Analytics: Provide users with insights into market trends, such as average prices, rent trends, and occupancy rates.
-This can help users make informed decisions about buying or renting properties.

-- User Accounts: Allow users to create accounts, save their favorite properties, and receive alerts when new properties that meet their criteria are added to the database.
+- Buyers Accounts: Allow users to create accounts, save their favorite properties, and receive alerts when new properties that meet their criteria are added to the database.

-- Communication: Implement a messaging system that allows users to communicate with property owners and real estate agents directly through the app.
+- Communication: Implement a messaging system that allows users to communicate with property owners through the app.

 - Reviews and Ratings: Allow users to leave reviews and ratings for properties they have rented or purchased.
 This can help other users make informed decisions about which properties to rent or buy.